kumar-github/tutorial-resources/externalized-configuration-README.md

 2. When we run the application, Spring tries to create an application context with the `HelloController` bean in it.
    Since the `HelloController` bean should be injected with properties that are available in the `application.properties` file and that does not exists now.
-The application will fail to start. **[Solution: Set those properties as environment variables before running the application or specify the `spring.config.name` property so that a file with that name (app.properties in our case) will be used as a PropertySource]**
+The application will fail to start. **[Solution: Set those properties as environment variables before running the application or pass them as command line arguments while running the application or specify the `spring.config.name` property so that a file with that name (app. properties in our case) will be used as a PropertySource]**

 > [!CAUTION]
+> Remember, if you did not set those properties as environment variables or does not pass them as command line
-> Remember, if you don not pass the `spring.config.name` property the application will fail to start.
+> arguments or does not pass the `spring.config.name` property the **application will NOT start**.

 :question:**Any Questions**:question: